qoolixiloop/qool-helloworld-loop/README.md

-qool-c-loop | small games | highly commented code; cheet sheets on wiki qool-springboot-loop | strategy game | server side code of a university project qool-angular2-loop | strategy game | client side code of a university project qool-linux-loop | show advantages | wiki page for excellent tools qool-latex-loop | templates also of markdown | wiki with tools and reference cards, code snippets highly commented qool-git-loop | git in use | wiki with use cases; links to excellent online books and refereces
+qool-c-loop | small games | highly commented code; cheet sheets on wiki qool-springboot-loop | strategy game | server side code of a university project qool-angular2-loop | strategy game | client side code of a university project qool-linux-loop | show advantages | wiki page for excellent tools; cheet cheets of useful unix functions;
+qool-latex-loop | templates also of markdown | wiki with tools and reference cards, code snippets highly commented qool-git-loop | git in use | wiki with use cases; links to excellent online books and refereces